-3.90.
-Generating stations wishing to use waste/recycled wood for generation will need to undertake measurement and sampling on a monthly basis.
-This is to determine any fossil fuel derived contamination within the fuel (which could be present as a result of the previous use of the material).

-3.91.
-Typically this contamination may come from paints, preservatives, adhesives and binders.
+- 2.91 Generating stations wishing to use waste/recycled wood for generation will need to undertake measurement and sampling on a monthly basis.
+This is to determine any fossil fuel derived contamination within the fuel (which could be present as a result of the previous use of the material). - 2.92 Typically, this contamination may come from paints, preservatives, adhesives and binders.
 Although contamination will typically be in low quantities, its contribution to energy content will need to be determined and deducted from ROC issue.
-This is a requirement of Article 29.59
+This is a requirement of the Orders.62

+62 Article 29 of the ROO 2015 (as amended)

-3.92.
-When using this type of fuel, operators can develop their own way of determining the fossil fuel or fuel-derived contamination.
+- 2.93 When using this type of fuel, operators can develop their own way of determining the fossil fuel or fuel-derived contamination.
 This will be considered by us case by case.
-Some approaches currently used by industry are:

-- the selective dissolution method, and - a lab and calculation based method approved by us based on using standard values for common contaminants.

-3.93.
-It can be hard to visually detect and separate contamination in this form, so manual sampling is not a suitable practice with respect to FMS.

-3.94.
-For further information regarding the selective dissolution and manual sampling methods, see Appendix 6 of this document.
-For further information on the lab and calculationbased approach, please consult the 'Renewables Obligation: template methodology for measuring fossil-derived contamination within waste wood' guidance note.
-This is available to download from our website.
+Some approaches currently used by industry are: - 2.94 the selective dissolution method, and - 2.95 a lab and calculation-based method approved by us based on using standard values for common contaminants. - 2.96 It can be hard to visually detect and separate contamination in this form, so manual sampling is not a suitable practice with respect to FMS. - 2.97 For further information regarding the selective dissolution and manual sampling methods, see Appendix 6 of this document.
+For further information on the lab and calculation-based approach, please consult the Renewables Obligation: template methodology for measuring fossil-derived contamination within waste wood guidance note.